 - 1. Administrative;

 - 2. Maintenance and Fueling;

 - 3. Vehicle/Vessel Storage/Staging;

 - 4. Park-and-Ride;

 - 5. Stations and Stops;

 - 6. Right-of-Way, Track, or Guideway;

 - 7. Bicycle Facilities (e.g., lockers).

 - D. Tools and Equipment: Replacement and/or Upgrade.
 Discuss current and/or proposed projects.
 Combine projects into a lump sum and indicate costs, sources of funds and amounts.

-- E. Asset Management: Describe efforts to employ a systemic asset management program.
-Include current/past achievements and plans to upgrade or improve management (e.g. software tools, applications, business processes, integration into decision making processes).
+- E. Asset Management: Briefly describe efforts to employ a systemic asset management program.
+Include current/past achievements and plans to upgrade or improve management (e.g. software tools, applications, business processes, integration into decision making processes) and/or provide a link to the agency's Transit Asset Management plan.